MicroEJ/docs/ApplicationDeveloperGuide/sectionArchitectureOptions.rst

 Select this option to specify another Java ``System.out`` print stream.

-If selected, the default Java output stream is not used by the Java application. the JPF will not use the default Java output stream at startup.
+If selected, the default Java output stream is not used by the Java application.
+The Core Engine will not use the default Java output stream at startup.

 Option(text): Class
 """""""""""""""""""